Hereditary Cryopyrin-Associated Periodic Syndromes (Cryopyrinopathies)

 Hereditary cryopyrin-associated periodic syndromes (CAPS) represent a spectrum of clinically overlapping autoinflammatory diseases.

-They are due to
+They are caused by:

 • Mutations in the NLRP3 gene encoding the protein cryopyrin, which mediates inflammation and interleukin-1 beta (IL-1 beta) processing

 Familial cold autoinflammatory syndrome (FCAS) typically causes a cold-induced urticarial rash accompanied by fever, conjunctivitis, and sometimes arthralgias.
 The condition often appears in the first year of life.
+FCAS is the mildest form of CAPS.

 Autoinflammatory Periodic Fever Disorders

-CAPS = cryopyrin-associated periodic syndromes; FMF = familial Mediterranean fever; NOMID = neonatal-onset multisystem inflammatory disease; PFAPA = periodic fevers with aphthous stomatitis, pharyngitis, and adenitis; TRAPS = tumor necrosis factor receptor–associated periodic syndrome.
+CAPS = cryopyrin-associated periodic syndromes; FMF = familial Mediterranean fever; NOMID = neonatal-onset multisystem inflammatory disease; PFAPA = periodic fevers with aphthous stomatitis, pharyngitis, and cervical adenitis; TRAPS = tumor necrosis factor receptor–associated periodic syndrome.

 Adapted from Sag E, Bilginer Y, Ozen S: Autoinflammatory diseases with periodic fevers.
 Curr Rheumatol Rep 19(7):41, 2017. doi: 10.1007/s11926-017-0670-8